laninsky/from_SNPs_to_fasta/README.md

 To run phase_everyone, you will need a file with the input settings named phasing_settings in the folder with your fasta sequences and the scripts.
 In this file, on each separate line, in this order, you will need:

-Line 1: path to gatk
+Line 1: path to folder containing gatk executable

 Line 2: path to picard